LSI (Latent Semantic Indexing) is a way that search engines understand whether your content is really on-topic and in-depth or just spam.

 Take this blog post, for example.
 The main topic of this post is LSI (Latent Semantic Indexing), but I’ve sprinkled a bunch of LSI terms into this post:

 Now, don’t get me wrong; LSI isn’t the only determining factor of how your content ranks in the SERPs.
 In fact, it’s only one of hundreds, if not thousands of factors.
-That said, it’s gaining importance in the search engine algorithms so it’s worth thinking about when you are writing SEO-optimized content.
+That said, it’s gaining importance in the search engine’s algorithms so it’s worth thinking about when you are creating content /writing SEO-optimized content.

-Of the search technologies, one of the most fascinating—and the fastest changing—is semantic search, the ability for search engines to recognize and interpret the natural language of its users’ queries.
-Semantic search is evolving in some astounding ways, and the sooner you start adapting to them, the better.
+Of the search technologies, one of the most fascinating—and the fastest changing—is semantic search, the ability for search engines to recognize and interpret the natural language of its user intent/queries. semantic search works & is evolving in some astounding ways, and the sooner you start adapting to them, the better.

 Google’s Hummingbird update changed the game when it came out in 2013.
-Rather than using keywords to find the most relevant results for a query, Hummingbird could interpret the intention of a user query based on its phrasing, and find relevant entries from there.
-Its emergence marked a significant departure from keyword-based strategies of search optimizers, instead forcing content marketers to try harder to answer user questions, concerns, and interests.
+Rather than using keywords to find the most relevant results for asearch query, Hummingbird could interpret the intention of a user query based on its phrasing, and find relevant entries from there.
+Its emergence marked a significant departure from keyword-based strategies of search optimizers, instead forcing content marketers to try harder to answer questions for user satisfaction, concerns, and interests.

-Late last year, Google released a new machine learning algorithm to Hummingbird called RankBrain.
+Late last year, Google released a new machine learning system/algorithm to Hummingbird called RankBrain.
 The goal of the algorithm is to improve Hummingbird’s semantic search capabilities by gradually learning more about the way people talk (and enter queries into search engines).
-Though semantic search is already pretty impressive, it struggles when a user’s query is especially wordy, complex, or ambiguous.
+Though semantic search works already pretty impressive, semantic search seeks when a user’s query is especially wordy, complex, or ambiguous.
 RankBrain learns from prior experiences, essentially updating itself, and eventually becoming able to break those complex and indecipherable queries down to more manageable chunks.
 It’s a sign of Google’s commitment to never-ending phases of improvement—without the temporal and logistical wall between engineers and manual updates, this automated algorithm will be able to develop faster than ever.

 This is one of the most important effects of increased semantic search analysis, as it reduces reliance on external web pages to answer questions.
 It’s been argued that this will eventually stifle search traffic to all websites, but we’ll cross that bridge when we come to it.

-If you’ve read this article with an SEO perspective in mind, you may be wondering how all this affects you.
+If you’ve read this article with an SEO /technical SEO perspective in mind, you may be wondering how all this affects you & your seo efforts.
 Yes, it’s interesting to learn the inner mechanics and history of Google’s semantic search capabilities, but what practical information can you walk away with?

 Knowing this, you can start making the meaningful changes necessary to ensure your site is evaluated and listed properly.